Barbie and the Rockers: Out of This World

 Barbie and the Rockers: Out of This World is a 1987 American animated television special created by DIC Animation City with Saban Productions featuring popular Mattel character Barbie.
 The story was based on the Barbie and the Rockers line of dolls, which featured Barbie as the leader of a rock band.
-The special originally aired in syndication as a two-part television "miniseries" with each installment lasting approximately 25 minutes; part two was titled Barbie & Sensations: Rockin' Back to Earth.
-It was later released as a single film by Hi-Tops Video.
+The special originally aired in syndication.
+It was later released as a single tape (on VHS, or an exceedingly rare Betamax tape) by Hi-Tops Video.
+Foreign rights were assumed by Channel 5 Video, a joint-venture of Heron Communications (owners of Hi-Tops) and PolyGram.

+Mattel had largely avoided media centered around the Barbie character prior to this special's release, in large part because of their reluctance to provide personality to a doll long seen as a "blank slate" for girls to use their imaginations with.
+However, competition from Hasbro's Jem line—which had a daily cartoon in syndication at the time—prompted Mattel to begin multimedia expansion.

-The miniseries was supposed to have been the pilot for a daily Barbie cartoon series.
+The miniseries was allegedly supposed to have been the pilot for a daily Barbie cartoon series.
 However, negotiations between DIC and Mattel fell through, and the project eventually emerged with a whole new set of characters—and the sponsorship of Mattel rival Hasbro—as Maxie's World in 1988.
+(These plans, if they existed, were likely unrelated to a planned live-action/animated hybrid newsmagazine under the Barbie name that Mattel had planned for 1987; this show never made it to air.)

 Plot

 Barbie's rock band completes a successful world tour and decides to perform one last concert in space to promote world peace.